Formula One: The Ultimate Motorsport of Speed, Technology, and Innovation

 Safety Car

-The safety car does exactly as its name suggests, it is a car used to ensure that the racecars pass safely around the track in the event of an accident.
-A safety car allows the race to still go on while a problem is being dealt with on the track.
-It prevents the race from being stopped completely and allows the laps of the race to still be completed.
-When the safety car is no longer needed it will exit the track and the race will resume when the first driver crosses the start/finish line.
+The safety car does precisely as its name suggests; it ensures that the racecars pass safely around the track in the event of an accident.
+A safety car allows the race to continue while a problem is dealt with on the track.
+It prevents the race from being stopped entirely and allows the laps of the race to be still completed.
+When the safety car is no longer needed, it will exit the track, and the race will resume when the first driver crosses the start/finish line.

 DRS

-Drag Reduction System (DRS), are adjustable rear wings that a driver can activate in order to overtake the driver in front and reduce aerodynamic drag.
+Drag Reduction Systems (DRS) are adjustable rear wings that a driver can activate to overtake the driver in front and reduce aerodynamic drag.
 The driver can manually activate DRS by pressing a button on the steering wheel, which will then increase their speed.
 It can only be activated during the race when a driver is less than one second behind another car at one of the specified DRS zones on the track.

 G-Force

-A physical force known as a “G-force” is equal to one unit of gravity.
-This force is multiplied during rapid changes of direction or velocity.
+A physical force known as a “G-force” equals one unit of gravity.
+This force is multiplied during rapid changes in direction or velocity.
 Drivers experience severe G-forces of between 4-6g’s when braking and cornering and experience roughly 2g’s when accelerating.
 G-Force can be very demanding on Formula 1 driver’s bodies.
-They must do specific head and neck exercises in order to sustain the force and prevent injury.
+They must do specific head and neck exercises to sustain the force and prevent injury.

 The Pit

 The area of the track that holds the team garages.
 Each team has their own designated pit.
-Drivers access the pits by a special section of the circuit called the pit lane where speeds are limited.
+Drivers access the pits through a special section of the circuit called the pit lane, where speeds are limited.
 Drivers use the pits during the race for pit stops.
 This allows them to change tyres or repair mechanical issues.
 It is also where drivers pause for penalties given.
-The pit wall is located in the pits and it is where all special stations are located in which senior management, team owners and engineers monitor their car’s performance during racing.
+The pit wall is located in the pits, where all unique stations are located and where senior management, team owners, and engineers monitor their car’s performance during racing.

-Currently Red Bull and Max Verstappen hold the title for the fastest pit stop, when they completed a pit stop in 1.82 seconds during the 2019 Brazilian Grand Prix.
+Currently, Red Bull and Max Verstappen hold the title for the fastest pit stop, having completed one in 1.82 seconds during the 2019 Brazilian Grand Prix.

 The Paddock

 The Paddock is the area behind the pits at every Formula 1 circuit.
-It is where the teams’ technical staff and equipment, catering, media, motorhomes and other functions are located.
+The teams’ technical staff and equipment, catering, media, motorhomes, and other functions are located there.
 It is essentially behind the scenes of Formula 1.
-The Paddock isn’t open to the public, however there are guided tours and day passes that can be purchased in order to gain access.
+The Paddock isn’t open to the public; however, guided tours and day passes can be purchased to gain access.

 Formation lap